deepcam-cn/3D-CNN-BERT-COVID19/README.md

 Implementation of "A 3D CNN Network with BERT For Automatic COVID-19 Diagnosis From CT-Scan Images" for ICCV-2021 MIA COV19D Competition.

-There are Four parts in this project
+There are four parts in this project
 ## Preprocess
 Preprocess the CT-scan volume images: check the image size, extract bounding box and percentage of the the lung in the whole image, select images for 3D CNN